SysPoe/train-wiki/docs/Rollingstock/NGR.md

 >
 > [https://www.reddit.com/r/BrisbaneTrains/comments/12sk45t/comment/jgz10hw](https://www.reddit.com/r/BrisbaneTrains/comments/12sk45t/comment/jgz10hw)
 >
-> NGR's are coming to Ferny Grove, I’m not privy to the exact date but they just added a raised section to Keperra and extended the end of the platforms.
+> NGRs are coming to Ferny Grove, I’m not privy to the exact date but they just added a raised section to Keperra and extended the end of the platforms.
 Its only a matter of time.
 Theres other stations that have a curve like Gaythorne and the cameras on the NGR work fine. i.e. Morningside outbound, guard cant see the front of the platform
 >
 > [https://www.reddit.com/r/BrisbaneTrains/comments/12sk45t/comment/jgzn96b](https://www.reddit.com/r/BrisbaneTrains/comments/12sk45t/comment/jgzn96b)

-### NGR's are not permitted west of Ipswich
+### NGRs are not permitted west of Ipswich

 ### Loud Brakes
 > apparently it's shit brake pad material and because of it, brake calipers having to clamp down so hard in order to brake.
 I wouldn't be surprised that's another thing they'll have to fix on top of putting in a new toilet at Maryborough to comply with DDA